1. Executive Summary

 1. Low competitive barrier across most keyword clusters

 The average SEO difficulty of 10.64 across the full keyword set is exceptionally low for a major US metro.
-This indicates that despite Los Angeles being a densely competitive photography market in practical terms, many of the search queries are underserved from an SEO standpoint — meaning well-structured, focused content has a realistic path to page-one rankings without requiring aggressive link acquisition.
+This indicates that despite Los Angeles being a densely competitive photography market in practical terms, many search queries are underserved from an SEO standpoint — meaning well-structured, focused content has a realistic path to page-one rankings without requiring aggressive link acquisition.

 2. Substantial and diverse long-tail demand